You can find Part I of this series here

 And while I remember the dæmons operating well as a piece of stagecraft – Pantalaimon, Kaisa, Stelmaria and the golden monkey felt like real characters with their own life and volition, not mere objects that were being waved around – perhaps I also remember being more interested in and impressed by the visible cleverness of it than really drawn into dæmons and their relationships to their humans than is truly necessary for any good version of the Northern Lights part of the story at least.

-I am particularly interested though in Reynold’s disappointment in the presentation of the transformative aspect of (children’s) dæmons because I think it is there that I can place my real point of divergence in opinion.
+I am particularly interested though in Reynold’s disappointment in the presentation of the transformative aspect of (children’s) dæmons because there I do differ.
 Where Reynolds sees the puppet device as letting down a fundamental part of the source materials’ concept, I think this is an area in which Hytner and crew demonstrate an adaptive imagination and intelligence missing from the ploddingly faithful visions of the screen.

-What I remember, and seems to be supported by the images I can source is that of the various puppets used to depict Pantalaimon in varying forms, the pine marten and wildcat puppets were most frequently in play.
+Of the various puppets used to depict Pantalaimon in varying forms, the pine marten and wildcat puppets were most frequently in play.
 The pine marten was a kind of default - big enough to read on stage to an audience and embody a personality, of a huggable, holdable size, and perhaps crucially not immedtiately identifiable as one species or another.
-The form was officially 'pine marten' but really no one would guess that without foreknowledge of the form's importance.
+The form was officially 'pine marten' but really no one would guess that without foreknowledge of the form's significance.
 He was an almost generic mid-sized mammal, roundish, longish and with a face somewhere between canine and feline.

 Where other forms were used it seemed generally tied to a specific purpose.
 As in the book, Pantalaimon favours a wildcat form for fighting.
 And the mouse puppet would come into play when Pantalaimon needed to disappear from the stage.
 Lyra's actor would tuck the mouse-puppet dæmon away safely in her pocket and his puppeteer (more on which below) would stay off-stage.

-I may have forgotten at this distance some of Pantalaimon's shown forms but the number was certainly not huge and on the number of on-stage 'transformations' was smaller still.
+There's sadly little documentation online of the productions, so I am relying somewhat on my memory of a play I saw sixteen years ago but I believe the number of forms in which Pantalaimon appeared was not huge and the number of on-stage 'transformations' was smaller still.
 These the play managed by careful staging and sleight-of-hand to swap puppets in and out.
 It wasn't supposed to be invisible or seamless as an effect, just as the puppeteers themselves weren't, but to communicate the idea of transformation clearly to the audience.

 I recently, and with excellent timing, read a lovely and wise piece on the great The Muppet Christmas Carol and why the author, Ethan Warren, considers it not just the best but the most triumphantly accurate to the soul and voice of Dickens' story.
 In it Warren notes how Dickens, especially as a writer operating before cinema had arrived to influence all of our storytelling imaginations towards the filmic, described the three spirits of A Christmas Carol, in terms that the many visual adaptors have struggled to embody.